Juan-Jones/blogsphere/content/blog/how-to-make-money-on-fiverr.md

 However, freelancing on Fiverr also has its challenges.
 One of the biggest challenges is the competition.
 With millions of users on the platform, freelancers need to find ways to stand out from the crowd and attract buyers.
 This requires a combination of skills, marketing savvy, and a willingness to adapt to changing trends in the industry.

-Another challenge of freelancing on Fiverr is the pricing structure.
-[Fiverr](https://fiverr.com) operates on a "gig" system, where freelancers offer services for a fixed price.
+Another challenge of freelancing on Fiverr is the pricing structure. {{< cloakedlink "Fiverr" "https://go.fiverr.com/visit/?bta=194809&brand=fiverraffiliates" "Recommends Fiverr" >}} operates on a "gig" system, where freelancers offer services for a fixed price.
 This means that freelancers need to carefully price their services to ensure that they are competitive while also earning a fair wage.